spaam/svtplay-dl/README.md

 ### Solus

-svtplay-dl is avaliable in the stable repository of [Solus](https://solus-project.com/) and can be installed by running:
+svtplay-dl is avaliable in the [Solus](https://getsol.us.com/) repository and can be installed by simply running:

 ```
 sudo eopkg it svtplay-dl